equinixmetal-archive/csi-packet/BUILD.md

-# CSI plugin for Packet Build and Design
+# CSI plugin for Equinix Metal Build and Design

-The CSI Packet plugin allows the creation and mounting of packet storage volumes as persistent volume claims in a kubernetes cluster.
+The CSI Equinix Metal plugin allows the creation and mounting of metal storage volumes as persistent volume claims in a kubernetes cluster.

 ## Deploy
-Read how to deploy the Kubernetes CSI plugin for Packet in the [README.md](./README.md)!
+Read how to deploy the Kubernetes CSI plugin for Equnix Metal in the [README.md](./README.md)!

 ## Design
 The basic refernce for Kubernetes CSI is found at https://kubernetes-csi.github.io/docs/